SEEING PALESTINE: POLITICAL TOURISM

 * * * * * *

-Let’s say Justice comes in four grades: Justice, Justice Lite, Justice Very Lite and No Justice At All.
-The level one achieves, though not always, has to do with the effort put in it.
-By referring to myself as Justice Lite, I was alluding to the amount of danger, sacrifice and inconvenience I have been willing to accept in order to achieve any Justice whatsoever, most probably Justice Lite.
-Did I use the word I was defining in the definition?
-Anyway, you get the idea.
+Suppose Justice comes in three grades: Justice, Justice Lite and No Justice At All.
+The level one achieves, though not always, has to do with the effort put in.
+By feeling responsible I accept some minimal amount of danger, sacrifice and inconvenience, probably resulting in Justice Lite.

 The position of ‘The Establishment,’ if I may resort to an old moniker, is that protest is fine, so long as it’s peaceful and within the Law.
 But The Law is frequently the problem, and failing to create a disturbance may mean failing to get attention.

 Courage is the greatest human virtue, I am quite sure.
-Most of us know very well what is right.
+We all know very well what’s right.
 We just don’t want to get hurt saying it.
-And don’t want to put our bodies in the way of machinery opposing it.
+And we don’t want to put our bodies in the way of machinery opposing it.
 For it is indeed, machinery: bone-crushing, blood-spilling, itself insensitive to pain.

 In The Pickwick Papers, Mr. Pickwick advises Mr. Snodgras about dealing with trouble on the street.
 ‘Hush.
 Don’t ask any questions.
 It’s always best on these occasions to do what the mob do.’